 They are both what a Japanese camera should be: tiny, tight, precise, fast, quiet, easy to use and extremely well made out of all metal.

 It’s not another off-shored to China excuse made out of plastic.

 The first impressions given to the unreleased model were that it gave us a reminiscent of an old film camera.
 It is very easy to get into just shooting frames with it; it has great ergonomics, and is as fast as any pro camera.

 The new joystick on back, which you can use to select focus points, is such genius add that we believe all cameras should have one.
 This is a shooter’s camera with manual controls even if you don’t need them on a digital camera.

-This model was added the advantage of offering a compact, rugged, water resistant design that is built to take anywhere.
+This model has added the advantage of offering a compact, rugged, water-resistant design that is built to take anywhere.

 It is also rumored that this model will take exceptionally sharp and undistorted images, due to no anti-alias filter on the sensor and super sharp lenses optimized for the Fuji sensors and the camera’s DSP.

 The X-H1 is light, fast, and offers excellent image quality.
 It is a serious mirrorless camera for serious photographers.

 Finally, we end this Fujifilm X-H1 review with the EVF update.
 In continuous shooting, the EVF black out time on the upcoming Fujifilm X-H1 will be much shorter than on the X-T2.
 Almost seemingly, it will be basically black out free, hence getting closer to Sony A9 territory, and perhaps beating it.